MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 ## Usage

 Automation APIs provide capability for automating company setup through APIs.
-The automation APIs are used to hydrate tenants, that is, to bring them to a desired state.
-Service-to-service authentication is only intended to support the hydration of companies as supported by the Automation APIs.
+The automation APIs are used to hydrate tenants, that is, to bring them to an initial state.
+Service-to-service authentication is intended only for the hydration of companies.

 The **D365 Automation** entitlements give access to APIs in the `/api/microsoft/automation` route by using the OAuth client credentials flow.
 An application token with the `Automation.ReadWrite.All` scope is needed for accessing [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Automation APIs.

 ## Setup Overview

-To enable service-to-service authentication, two things are required:
+To enable service-to-service authentication, you'll have to do two tasks:

-- An application is registered in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- Register an application in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 This application is used to authenticate API calls against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-- The Azure AD application is registered in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- Register the Azure AD application in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-The following tasks describe how to complete this setup.
+The tasks are described in the sections that follow.

 ## Task 1: Create an Azure Application for authentication to Business Central